Advocates urge Canadian intervention in U.S. case of detained Cameroonian refugee

 The alliance notes that Black immigrants are subjected to higher rates of asylum claim rejection, solitary confinement within the world's largest immigration detention system, refusal of parole, and eventual deportation.

 In addition, ICE retaliates against those who speak out about degrading, inhumane conditions of detention and related policies.
 Notably, the alliance says Cameroonian migrants have been at the forefront of organizing inside detention centres to expose ICE abuses and demand everyone's freedom.
-Some of the Cameroonian migrants recently deported had protested in solidarity with the Black Lives Matter movement, while others helped expose ICE's role in forced hysterectomies and other sterilization procedures forced upon women at the notorious Irwin County Detention Centre.
+Some of the Cameroonian migrants recently deported had protested in solidarity with the Black Lives Matter movement, while others helped expose ICE's role in forced hysterectomies and other sterilization procedures forced upon women at the notorious Irwin County Detention Center.

 The U.S. Detention Watch Network explains that the high rates of refugee and immigrant detention are in part due to Obama-era legislation mandating the incarceration of 34,000 human beings at any one time.
 While that quota existed from 2009 to 2017, its elimination did nothing to stop the Trump administration's campaign to throw more and more vulnerable individuals and families behind bars.